-We teach Maine a variety of curricula, ranging from human community and watershed ecology to forest and seashore ecology and more.
+We teach a variety of curricula, ranging from community building and watershed ecology to forest and seashore ecology and more.
 Our small study groups usually range from 8-12 students in size, with at least one adult chaperone present and one Tanglewood instructor.

 Day programs are usually from about 9:00 AM to 2:30 PM, with lunch on the trail.
 At the end of each day, we meet to recap, evaluation and reflection, discuss scheduling and to clean program areas, finishing at around 4:30 PM.
 Overnight programs are most often (but not limited to) one-night/two-day programs, beginning at around 9:00 AM the first day and ending sometime after lunch the next day; evenings run no later than 9:00 PM.
 Afterschool programming typically runs from about 2:30 PM to 5:30 PM.

 Our school program teaching staff is an intimate group of between 6 and 8 in the spring and fall, falling to 2 or 3 in the winter.

 Spring and Fall

 The fall and the spring are seasons of change, and Tanglewood is the perfect place to teach and experience up-close the natural movement and wonders of the earth and its inhabitants.

 Our winter programs are run by only a few staff members and we incorporate winter ecology and/or winter living skills into our regular curricula.
 The groups are smaller in size, but they still come for both day and overnight programs.
 The overnight groups stay in wood-heated cabins.